aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridjs/config/_index.md

 ```

-Sets whether to skip shpaes that is invisble to UI ,the default value is true.
+Sets whether to skip shapes that are invisble to UI ,the default value is true.

 **Parameters:**
 | Parameter | Type | Description |